Home

 About UsRich Howe

-I started collecting native arts and crafts as a kid when my dad took me to see the Ojibwa in northern Wisconsin.
+I started collecting native arts and crafts as a kid.
 About four years ago I realized I had no native snowshoes.
 I dove into that area head-first.
-I now have 70+ pairs of native-made snowshoes, some old, some new.
+I now have 64 pair of native-made snowshoes, some old, some new.
 I began educating myself about snowshoes by reading two great books: The Snow Walker's Companion by Garrett and Alexandra Conover and Making the Attikamek Snowshoe by Henri Vaillancourt.
 I continued my education by talking with native elders from Newfoundland to Alaska.
 I think I also found the only native snowshoe maker in the lower 48 states.
 Of course, I go snowshoeing every chance I get.
-We do have a 12,000 ft. mountain just north of Vegas with 30 miles of trails.
-I cant wait to try snowshoeing there!
 Judy has been kind enough to put photos of some of my snowshoes, as well as her own, on her web site.
 We will be adding more.
 Sometimes I end up with an extra pair and I will offer them for sale as reasonable prices to those of you who are interested.
 I will put up as much information as I can with each photo.
 Meanwhile look at the photos and enjoy these beautiful works of art!
 Judy Kavanagh

 |